-To coexist with someone from a different belief system, you must tolerate, acknowledge and respect their spiritual beliefs … even if they are different or conflict with yours.
+To coexist with someone from a different belief system, you must tolerate, acknowledge, and respect their spiritual beliefs … even if they are different or conflict with yours.
 Learning to coexist is the first step in the growth toward oneness.
 It’s a huge and important step.
 It makes us face the boundaries of our judgments.
 Remember, the goal is achieving oneness.
 You can’t become one with something you hate.
 Otherwise, you hate yourself.

-To do this you need to write down the things you hate about the other person.
+To do this you need to write the things you hate about the other person.
 Next, write the justification for your hate.
 Now, decide that this hate is destructive for everyone.
-So, you make conscious decision to set aside your feelings.
+So, you make a conscious decision to set aside your feelings.

 Step Two – Inclusion

 The second step beyond tolerance is inclusion.
 This is the conscious decision to find value in the other person’s belief system … even though their beliefs are different or even in conflict with your own.
-This is a decision made on the conscious level to move past your own judgments and assumptions.
+This is a decision made on the conscious level to move past your judgments and assumptions.
 It isn’t an easy step.
 It’s one thing to understand another person’s values.
-It’s a breakthrough for you if you can find real value in them.
+It’s a breakthrough for you if you can find value in them.

 This step is where many people get stuck.
 It’s one thing to admit bias and prejudice.
-But now you need to convince yourself that the basis of these values and the justification these negative feelings is inappropriate.
+But now you need to convince yourself that the basis of these values and the justification these negative feelings are inappropriate.

 You need to work at seeing the value in others are not like you, or don’t believe the same things.
 So, you must ask them about themselves.
 You must learn to listen and empathize.
 If this seems impossible, then research ways to enhance your listening skills.
-There are also sensitivity training that can help you unlock your ability to empathize with people.
+There is also sensitivity training that can help you unlock your ability to empathize with people.

 Step Three – Acceptance